 - The way the recipe is written is the fastest way to make it.
 However, if you don't mind it taking a little longer and you'd prefer to conserve on dirty dishes, you can make everything in the same pot.
 Start out by boiling the noodles and peas (as directed) in a large pot or Dutch oven.
 Drain them into a colander, rinse with hot water, and set aside.
 Then proceed with the recipe by melting the butter in the same pasta pot and making the white sauce (as directed).
 Finally, add the noodles and peas back to the pot at the very end.

-- The first time I made this Easy Tuna Noodle Casserole recipe, we really enjoyed the addition of fresh parsley.
+- The first time I made this easy Tuna Noodle Casserole recipe, we really enjoyed the addition of fresh parsley.
 But I didn't have any on hand when I made the recipe again and took the pictures for this post.
 So parsley is included as an option in the recipe...even though it's not shown in these photos.

 More Easy Seafood Dinner Ideas

-Easy Tuna Noodle Casserole
+Tuna Noodle Casserole from Scratch

 Ingredients